-Kevin Schnall begins his third season at UCF as an assistant coach with the baseball team in 2015.
+Kevin Schnall begins his third season at UCF as an assistant coach with the baseball team.
 He serves as the Knights' hitting coach and recruiting coordinator.

 In Schnall's first season with the Knights, senior C/3B Chris Taladay won Conference USA Player of the Year after leading the team with a .342 batting average, 43 RBI and a .409 on-base percentage.
 Senior OF Erik Hempe also earned C-USA First Team honors under Schnall's tutelage after setting career highs in batting average and RBI while leading UCF in home runs and doubles.

-As the Knights' recruiting coordinator, Schnall has been responsible for a pair of nationally-ranked recruiting classes per Collegiate Baseball Newspaper (2013-14) and Baseball America (2015).
-The first of those recruiting classes landed Louisville Slugger Freshman All-American and Conference USA All-Freshman Team member Zac Favre.
+As the Knights' recruiting coordinator, Schnall has been responsible for a trio of nationally-ranked recruiting classes per Collegiate Baseball Newspaper (2013-14) and Baseball America (2015).
+The first of those recruiting classes landed Louisville Slugger Freshman All-American and C-USA All-Freshman Team member Zac Favre.

-Schnall began his coaching career 12 years ago at Coastal Carolina.
+He began his coaching career 13 years ago at Coastal Carolina.
 Serving as an assistant on Gary Gilmore's staff, the Chanticleers made appearances in the NCAA Tournament in 11 out of 12 seasons while advancing to the Super Regionals in 2008 and 2010.
 In those same seasons, Schnall also aided Coastal Carolina to a share of the Big South regular season or tournament title.

-Schnall, a former Big South Player of the Year in his days behind the plate with the Chanticleers, also assisted with the catching unit his past 12 years in Conway.
-He coached Dock Doyle and Jose Iglesias, who were both finalists for the 2008 and 2010, respectively, Johnny Bench Awards, given to the nation's top collegiate catcher in 2008 and 2010, respectively.
+Schnall, a former Big South Player of the Year in his days behind the plate with the Chanticleers, also assisted with the catching unit during the past 12 years in Conway.
+He coached Dock Doyle and Jose Iglesias, who were both finalists for the Johnny Bench Award, given to the nation's top collegiate catcher in 2008 and 2010, respectively.
 Most recently, Schnall aided Chanticleer backstop Tucker Frawley to semifinalist status for the same award.

 Schnall also boasts successful stints as a summer league head coach.
 In 2001, he coached Front Royal (Va.) of the Valley League and led the Cardinals to the playoffs.
 In 2002, Schnall was tabbed by the Baseball Factory to coach one of its select summer teams.